-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Changelly consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Changelly consists of four parts: general info, fees, deposit methods and security.

 How does it work at Changelly?

-Changelly is one of the absolutely best exchanges when it comes to finding the best available rates of the different trading pairs on the market.
-To be perfectly clear though, Changelly is not an exchange per se.
-Rather, it is a cryptocurrency exchange service.
-The platform is non-custodial, meaning that when you purchase cryptocurrencies at Changelly, what you’re really doing is purchasing cryptocurrencies from another cryptocurrency exchange.
-Accordingly, Changelly provides you with a window into other cryptocurrency exchanges (Binance, Bittrex, Poloniex and HitBTC), all so that you can find the best price for you.
-According to information to Cryptowisser, Changelly is expecting to soon also include Huobi in its group of exchanges it picks rates from.
+Changelly is one of the best exchanges when it comes to finding the best available rates for the different trading pairs on the market.
+To be clear though, Changelly is not an exchange per se, it is a crypto exchange service.
+The platform is non-custodial, meaning that when you purchase cryptos on Changelly, what you’re doing is buying crypto from another exchange.
+Changelly provides you with a window into other exchanges (Binance, Bittrex, Poloniex and HitBTC), all so that they can provide the best price for you.

-Changelly lists five things on its landing page as primary advantages of their trading platform: best rates on the market, transparency in fees, fast transactions, high limits and 24/7 support.
+Changelly lists five primary advantages of its trading platform on its landing page: the best rates on the market, transparency in fees, fast transaction speed, high limits and 24/7 support.

-These advantages are all strong advantages in our opinion.
-In particular, we like that Changelly’s gateway structure helps the trader to find the best rates, that they have transparent fees and that they have support staff responding to user requests through an online live chat 24 hours a day, 7 days a week.
-Very impressive indeed.
+In our opinion, these advantages are all strong advantages.
+In particular, we like that Changelly’s gateway structure helps the trader find the best rates, that they have transparent fees and that they have support staff responding to user requests through an online live chat 24 hours a day, seven days a week.
+Very impressive, indeed.

 Changelly Affiliate Program

 Changelly also offers its API and a customizable payment widget to any crypto service that wishes to broaden its audience and implement new exchange options.
-For instance, it’s implemented by many wallets where you can use the Changelly service inside a web/desktop/mobile application like Ledger, Trezor, Exodus, Coinpayments, Coinomi and many others.
+For instance, many wallets are using this feature inside their web/desktop/mobile applications, such as Ledger, Trezor, Exodus, Coinomi, Enjin and many others.

 Changelly Trading View

 Different exchanges have different trading views.
-And there is no “this overview is the best”-view.
-You should yourself determine which trading view that suits you the best.
-The “trading view” at Changelly is much simpler and more intuitive than at a normal centralized exchange.
-This is because Changelly is more of an exchange service, than an actual exchange.
+And there is no “this overview is the best”-perspective.
+You should determine which trading view that suits you the best.
+The “trading view” at Changelly is much simpler and more intuitive than at a regular centralized exchange.
+This is because Changelly is more of an exchange service than an actual exchange.
 The below picture shows the interface when you want to trade BTC for ETH:

-Changelly takes KYC seriously.
-This means that the exchange sometimes ask users to show “proof-of-funds” and go through KYC procedure.
-Users are however always warned about this with a checkbox alert before they send funds to the exchange.
-More information on our KYC/AML can be found at Changelly’s website, here: https://changelly.com/
+Changelly has the AML/KYC procedure implemented into their service.
+It means that the exchange sometimes may ask users to show “proof-of-funds” and go through the KYC check if Changelly’s automated risk management system marked those transactions as suspicious.
+But, users are warned about this with a checkbox alert before they send funds to the exchange.

 Changelly’s fees consist of deposit fees, trading fees and withdrawal fees.